aces/Loris/modules/api/test/TestPlan.md

 # API module testplan

 The API should be tested by following the API specs and making sure every command works.
-This document is a preliminary testplan that should be superseeded by a proper automated testsuite.
+This document is a preliminary test plan that should be superseded by a proper automated test suite.

 ## Using curl:
 ### Login